 - Pick a day of the week or activity each week to do while listening to a podcast, ex.—on Tuesdays, listen to a school library podcast during your commute.

 - If your internal clock doesn’t recognize that you can sleep in on weekends, use that early morning time to watch a webinar from your queue.

 I included a few of my favorites, but I am sure there are many more out there that are wonderful.
 Please add your suggestions to the comments.

 Author: Courtney Pentland

-Courtney Pentland is a school librarian for Omaha Public Schools in Omaha, NE.
-She is an adjunct instructor for the University of Nebraska-Omaha Library Sciences program and is the current past president of the Nebraska School Librarians Association.
+Courtney Pentland will be the high school librarian at North Star High School in Lincoln, Nebraska.
+She is an adjunct instructor for the University of Nebraska-Omaha Library Sciences program and is the AASL Liaison and PD Committee Chair for the Nebraska School Librarians Association.
 Follow her adventures on Twitter @livluvlibrary